bilalak2001/project-101/backend/SPRING_SPRING_BOOT_TASKS.md

 * Start with the EmployeeResource.
 This is where we will create the REST endpoints that we can call

-* Create the endpoints and verify that you can call them from POSTMAN.
+* Create the endpoints and verify that you can call the**m from POSTMAN.
 Don't worry about what they do or return yet.
 Just hardcode a value they always return.
 First step is creating endpoints we can call.

 * Focus on one at the time.